Bardoctorus/cyd_synth/README.md

   - Top half Y-axis: Controls low-pass filter cutoff
   - Bottom half: Parameter sliders for delay, LFO, base tone, and upper tone

 Note: Serial debugging uses Serial2 (not Serial) because IO1 is repurposed for I2S.
-The serial monitor should work automatically.
+This probably isn't something you'll run in to though, USB serial works as normal and the serial monitor should work automatically.

 ## Pinout